jpgallagher/pe/README.md

 Note:  Installing RAHFT (`ciao get github.com/bishoksan/RAHFT`) includes installation of all the above dependencies, and the Yices and PPL libraries.

 * [dot](https://www.graphviz.org) for drawing control flow graphs.

+## Partial evaluation

+PE is carried out with respect to a fixed set of properties.
+Properties are generated using the props.pl or props1.pl programs

+* See shell script pe.sh

+## Control Flow Refinement

+PE is used as the central component in a control-flow refinement algorithm.

+* See shell script cfr.sh

+## Verification of safety properties

+PE is used in an iterative algorithm for checking safety of a set of CHCs.

+* See shell script safe.sh